How to use Recyclables as Painting Tools with Preschoolers

 • foam tray

-• clean plastic containers or plastic packaging in different sizes and shapes.
+• clean plastic containers or packaging in different sizes and shapes.

 We were able to come up with circle, a square and something like a rectangle.